Xanthandrus comtus: Description

 Wide abdomen with yellow marks.
 Thoracic dorsum polished black.
 Male with round marks on tergite 2 and confluent marks on tergites 3 and 4 (as a deeply incised band).
 Female with oval marks on tergite 2 and square marks on tergites 3 and 4. legs mainly orange.
 Antenne orange.
 Long black pterostigma.
-The male genitalia and larva are figured by Dusek and Laska (1967).
+The male genitalia and larvae are figured by Dusek and Laska (1967).